top of page

 Action Plan

 Introduce fermented foods to your child’s diet from a young age.
-Start with probiotic yogurt and experiment with other fermented foods like kefir or sauerkraut.
+Start with probiotic yogurt and experiment with other fermented foods like kefir, miso or sauerkraut.

 10. Avoid Processed Foods: Stick to Whole Foods